SteamDatabase/steamstat.us/README.md

 If you need to monitor Steam services for your own projects, you should implement your own monitoring solution by directly accessing Steam services, rather than relying on third-party services like steamstat.us.

+#### CM Monitor

+The code for monitoring Steam connection manager servers is available at https://github.com/SteamDatabase/SteamMonitor